CookieSalesman/CrossCode-HADOUKEN-v1.0/README.md

 Installation is simple! simply drag \hadouken\ into \CrossCode\assets\mods\
 Requires CCloader, an equally simple-to-install mod.
 Link given for convenience (github.com/CCDirectLink/CCLoader).
 This mod is easily toggleable through the options menu.

-It has been written to be as compatible as possible (ACAP)!
+The way this mod has been written, it will be as compatible as possible, meaning it is extraordinarly unlikely to cause any conflict.

 Take a look at this better mod (https://github.com/Hsifnus/autumns-genesis)